Multimodal Automated Fact-Checking: A Survey: Datasets and Modeling Approaches

 \subsection{Stage $2$: Evidence Retrieval}

-Previous fact-checking benchmarks have used different evidence types and retrieval methods based on the modalities involved.
-Evidence retrieval for multimodal fact-checking can be grouped into $(i)$ content-based approaches and $(ii)$ approaches for retrieving additional evidence data (see column \emph{evidence} in Table~\ref{tab:verdict}).
+Previous work uses different types of evidence and retrieval methods given the modalities involved.
+Evidence data and retrieval approaches can be grouped into $(i)$ content-based and $(ii)$ retrieval-based (see column \emph{evidence} in Table~\ref{tab:verdict}).

-\textbf{Content-based.} Content-based approaches use the claim and its context (i.e.\ the same information that is used for claim detection and extraction) as evidence instead of retrieving additional evidence data.
-This is particularly common for audio and video misinformation classification (Table~\ref{tab:verdict}).
+\textbf{Content-based.} Content-based approaches use the claim and its context (i.e.\ the same information that is used for claim detection and extraction) as evidence instead of retrieving additional data.
+This is particularly common for audio and video misinformation (Table~\ref{tab:verdict}).
 Acoustic or visual features extracted from the input are used as evidence for verdict prediction~\citep{WuKEYHSS15,YiBTMTWWF21,ISMAELALSANJARY2016565,JiangLW0L20}.
-Most audio and video fact-checking approaches do not include evidence retrieval~\citep{Andreas18, DBLP:conf/icmi/HouPLM19, ISMAELALSANJARY2016565}.
-Audio (or video) features and accompanying data (e.g.\ metadata, transcripts if available) are used as evidence to identify inconsistencies~\citep{DBLP:conf/asru/KopevAKN19, Andreas18, LiYSQL20}.
-Several datasets with image/text claims~\citep{TanPS20,luo-etal-2021-newsclippings,DBLP:journals/corr/abs-2101-06278} also do not retrieve additional evidence (Table~\ref{tab:verdict}).
-Metadata is often used as evidence for verdict prediction tasks with images as input (Table~\ref{tab:verdict}). \citet{JaiswalSAN17} and \citet{SabirA0N18} use metadata (e.g.\ when the image was taken) to provide information beyond the visual content.
-Similarly, \citet{HuhLOE18} incorporate EXIF image metadata (e.g.\ camera version, focal length, resolution settings) to detect manipulation.
-For images, context information in the form of a caption is also used sometimes.
+Most approaches use audio (or video) features and accompanying data (e.g.\ metadata, transcripts if available) as evidence to identify inconsistencies~\citep{DBLP:conf/asru/KopevAKN19, Andreas18, LiYSQL20}.
+Several datasets with image/text claims~\citep{TanPS20,luo-etal-2021-newsclippings,DBLP:journals/corr/abs-2101-06278} also do not retrieve additional evidence (Table~\ref{tab:verdict}) but rely on the given claim input or use accompanying metadata~\citep{JaiswalSAN17, SabirA0N18}.
+Metadata is also often used as evidence for verdict prediction with images as input (Table~\ref{tab:verdict}). \citet{JaiswalSAN17} and \citet{SabirA0N18} use metadata (e.g.\ image timestamps) to provide additional information.
+Similarly, \citet{HuhLOE18} incorporate EXIF metadata (e.g.\ camera version, focal length, resolution settings) to detect manipulation.
+Image captions are also used as evidence sometimes~\citep{Shao_2023_CVPR}.